-If needed, have your student schedule a practice interview with the transition coordinator.
+If needed, have your student schedule a practice interview with the transition team.
 This is a good opportunity to receive helpful tips and feedback on body language, clarity of answers, etc. as well as help the student feel more at ease.

 Before the interview, be sure to have a thorough understanding of the schools’ philosophy and why your student would like to attend that school.